Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Introduction

 \section{Introduction}

 The superspace technique is a very powerful tool of construction of supersymmetric theories.
 However this technique does not work for theories with large number of supersymmetries.
 It is possible to apply methods of homological algebra and formal non-commutative geometry to prove existence of supersymmetric deformations of gauge theories and give explicit construction of them.
-In this paper we discuss results obtained by such methods in the analysis of SUSY deformations of 10-dimensional SUSY YM-theory (SYM theory) and its dimensional reductions.
+In this paper we discuss results obtained by such methods in the analysis of supersymmetric (SUSY) deformations of 10-dimensional SUSY YM-theory (SYM theory) and its dimensional reductions.

 These deformations are quite important from the viewpoint of string theory.
-It is well known that D-brane action in the first approximation is given by dimensional reduction of ten-dimensional SYM theory; taking into account the $\alpha '$ corrections we obtain SUSY deformation of this theory.
+The D-brane action in the first approximation is given by dimensional reduction of ten-dimensional SYM theory; taking into account the $\alpha '$ corrections we obtain SUSY deformation of this theory.
 (More precisely, we obtain a power series with respect to $\alpha '$ specifying a formal deformation of the theory at hand.)

 Our approach is closely related to pure spinors techniques; it seems that it could be quite useful to understand better the pure spinor formalism in string theory constructed by Berkovits \cite {Berko}.